Business units used to have only one option when they needed new technology: put in a request with IT for custom-built systems and wait.

-A data center strategy that considers legacy, on-premises private cloud and public cloud infrastructure requirements offers the greatest predictability.
+A modern data center strategy that considers legacy, on-premises private cloud and public cloud infrastructure requirements offers the greatest predictability.
 However, it also makes IT more complex — as infrastructure that lives both inside and outside the enterprise.

 The new data center strategy requires an integrated approach.
 This allows companies to migrate to a hybrid data center hosting solution that improves agility, security and business results.